gah1289/postharvest-app-frontend/README.md

 - Displays list of commodities.
   - Each Item on the list is a link that directs the user to a Commodity page
   - Admins can add, update, and delete temperature recommendations, shelf life, study, and respiration information
+  - Users and anon can see all information associated with commodity

 ## API